The Coziest Italian Wedding Soup Recipe (Ready in 40 Minutes!)

 This easy Italian wedding soup recipe is a quick, weeknight dinner that feels indulgent yet nutritious.
 The mini meatballs are tender, while the tiny pasta absorbs the savory broth, creating a perfect balance of comfort and nourishment.
 Kids love it, adults love it, and it’s ideal for any season.

-Mom Tip: Always use fresh herbs if possible—they make a noticeable difference in taste.
+Always use fresh herbs if possible – they make a noticeable difference.

-A Parmesan rind simmering in the broth adds SO much flavor.
-I save them in a bag in the freezer just for this!
+A Parmesan rind simmering in the broth adds great flavor.
+Save them in the freezer for this recipe.

 STEP-BY-STEP – HOW TO MAKE ITALIAN WEDDING SOUP